friedkeenan/tfm-museum/README.md

   --log                Log packets from the client and server
 ```

-For instance, to run the "[Armageddon](https://transformice.fandom.com/wiki/Armageddon_2016)" exhibit you would do `./museum.py Armageddon`, and then use the proxy loader to load the game.
-The game will seem normal, but if you head to the map editor and click the "validate map" button, you will be loaded into the exhibit.
-There is no need to load any XMLs or otherwise mess with the map editor.
-To exit the exhibit, you may click the "map editor" button in the menu options or use the `/editor` command.
-This will bring you back to the map editor.
+This will run a server implementation running on `localhost:11801` that you can connect to with the proxy loader.
+To enter the museum, simply get to the login page, enter a username, and press the "Submit" button; passwords are ignored.
+If your username is not already taken, then you will be welcomed into the museum.
+The rooms you enter correspond to the exhibits you can visit.
+For instance, going to the "armageddon" room will bring you to the "[Armageddon](https://transformice.fandom.com/wiki/Armageddon_2016)" exhibit.
+If you go to a room with no corresponding exhibit, you will be brought to the lobby, which is not a very exciting place.

+Please note that this server is **NOT** intended for a general audience.
+It implicitly trusts clients, and does not attempt much of any error handling, nor does it care that much about performance.
+Using this server for a general audience is a decidedly bad idea.
+Do not do it.

 ## Available Exhibits

-The currently available exhibits are
+The currently available exhibits are:

 - Armageddon